CURRICULUM VITAE

 _______.
 "Literary Journalism and the Canon: Long-Form Writing Resisting

 Extinction in the New Media Short-Form World."
-To be presented at the European
+Seminar leader at the European

-Society for the Study of English International Conference, Aarhus, Denmark, 23
+Society for the Study of English International Conference, Aarhus Universitet,

 _______.
 "The State of the Art: Core Knowledge for Research in Long-Form

 Journalism."
-To be presented at Association for Education in Journalism and
+Presented at the Association for Education in Journalism and

 Mass Communication Annual Conference, Chicago, IL, 8 August 2008.

 _______.
 "Memento Vivere: The Lessons of Literary Journalism."
-To be presented
+Presented at the

-at International Association for Literary Journalism Studies Annual
+International Association for Literary Journalism Studies Annual Conference,

 _______.
 "The Jungle 100 Years Later: A Century of the Journalism of Reform."